Advanced Sec. 1031 Terminology

 Oil Rights Exchange

 In a 1031 exchange, taxpayers are only eligible to transfer interests in “real property,” whether owned in fee simple or shared with other co-owners.
 Whether something is “real property” is a legal question and determined on a case-by-case basis.
 For instance, a tenancy-in-common ownership interest is an interest in real property; this is also true for DSTs, joint tenancy, and other types of interests.
 In some cases, rights to use real property can be considered a real property interest.
 This determination typically hinges on how long the right to use the property lasts.
-In some cases, oil rights are considered real property for 1031 exchange purposes.
+In some cases, oil rights may be real property for 1031 exchange purposes.
 An oil rights exchange, therefore, is an exchange involving oil rights.
 Taxpayers can then use them as either the relinquished or replacement property.

 In the sale of real estate, closing costs refer to costs which facilitate the sale.
 Common costs include real estate agent commissions, title insurance fees, escrow fees, inspection and appraisal fees, and so forth.
 In the context on 1031, the important thing to know is that only certain of these costs can be deducted from the exchange proceeds.
 This means that non-acceptable closing costs either have to be paid out-of-pocket or paid with exchange proceeds as taxable boot.
 If you have unusual closing costs and are unsure about deductibility, you should consult with a 1031 tax attorney.